Beginning in March 2024: the presenters consist of:

 - Pantomime: During 2020 with many theatres closed due to Covid-19, the show did a pantomime version of the show with Alison Hammond as the Fairy Godmother, Holly as Cinderella and Phil as Buttons, with Panto great Christopher Biggins as the Dame and several guests stars.

-- Oh, Crap!: Being live, things can go wrong examples include Alison Hammond in Italy nearly getting arrested, John Torode nearly being blown away by a helicopter or setting ablaze to a Tea Towel during an at home cooking piece.
+- John Torode nearly being blown away by a helicopter or setting ablaze to a Tea Towel during an at-home cooking piece.

 - Subverted on 1st April 2019: What appeared to be a tragedy of errors was actually an April Fool's prank played on Holly.